Slow Cooker (or not) Vegetable Pasta Soup

 - If making on the stovetop: Add Italian seasoning, thyme, tomato paste, and vinegar and saute until veggies are coated, ~1 minute.
 Add beans, tomatoes (including liquid), stock, and parmesan rind.
 Reduce heat and simmer for 10 minutes to let the flavors come together.

-- Add tortellini to soup (if using a slow cooker, make sure the heat is on high).
-Simmer until tortellini is tender, 12 to 20 minutes, depending on whether it’s fresh or frozen.
+- Add pasta to soup (if using a slow cooker, make sure the heat is on high).
+Simmer until pasta is tender, 10 to 12 minutes.
 (Note: check package instructions for approximate cook time.)

 - In the last 2 minutes of cooking, stir in spinach.